danhicks853/theappapp/docs/testing/development_guardrails.md

 - **GIT**: Always commit with descriptive message AND push to repository - never leave commits unpushed

 ---

-## 📋 Planning Status

-**Planning Phase**: COMPLETE ✅
-**Implementation Phase**: NOT STARTED ⚠️

-All 300 tasks have complete specifications including:
-- Exact file paths
-- Specific class and method names
-- Clear acceptance criteria
-- Detailed test requirements
-- Implementation details
-- Cross-references to decision documents

-**Current State**: Documentation and planning only.
-No code exists.
-All tasks are TODO and ready for implementation.

 **Result**: Implementation specifications are deterministic and unambiguous.
 Follow the enhanced specifications exactly when building.